Paul III Nona

+Paul III Nona (born Amel Shamoon Nona; 1 November 1967) is an Iraqi Catholic hierarch who has served as Chaldean Catholic Patriarch of Baghdad since 2026.
+He previously served as Archbishop-Bishop of Saint Thomas the Apostle of Sydney from 2015 to 2026, and as Archbishop of Mosul from 2010 to 2015, including his exile amid the ISIS takeover in his region.

 Early life

-Nona, a Chaldo-Assyrian was born in Alqosh in 1967.
-After completing his secondary education in 1985, he entered the Chaldean Patriarchal Seminary and was ordained priest on 11 January 1991 in Baghdad.
+Nona, an Assyro-Chaldean, was born in Alqosh in 1967.
+After completing his secondary education in 1986, he entered the Chaldean Patriarchal Seminary and was ordained priest on 11 January 1991 in Baghdad.
 From 1993 to 1997 he was parochial vicar at Alqosh, then pastor until 2000.
-He then enrolled at the Pontifical Lateran University.
-In 2005 he obtained a doctorate in theology and returned home.
+In 2000, he enrolled at the Pontifical Lateran University.
+In 2005 he obtained a doctorate in theological anthropology and returned home.
 From 2005 he served as a professor of anthropology at the Babel College.
-Later, he was named vicar general of the Chaldean Catholic eparchy (diocese) of Alqosh.
-He speaks Syriac, Arabic, Italian, and knows English.
+Later, he was named vicar general of the Chaldean Catholic eparchy of Alqosh.
+He speaks Arabic, Syriac, English and Italian.